OverQ: Opportunistic Outlier Quantization for Neural Network Accelerators: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have achieved state-of-the-art results in many machine learning domains including computer vision, natural language processing, robotic control, and game AI.
-However, a key drawback of DNNs is high computational and storage requirements.
-For example, the cutting-edge BERT architecture~\cite{devlin2018bert} contains as many as 345 million floating-point parameters.
-The execution costs of DNNs impede deployment on edge devices~\cite{xu2018scaling} and has measurable impact on the the carbon footprint of datacenters~\cite{strubell2019energy}.
+Deep neural networks (DNNs) have achieved state-of-the-art results in many machine learning domains including computer vision, natural language processing, and robotic control.
+However, DNNs are limited by their high computational and storage requirements.
+For example, the cutting-edge GPT-3 family of models~\cite{brown2020gpt3} contains up to 175 billion parameters and requires hundreds of GiB for storage.
+These high execution costs impede DNN deployment on edge devices~\cite{xu2018scaling} and have measurable impact on the the carbon footprint of datacenters~\cite{strubell2019energy}.

 Quantizing neural network weights and activations from floating-point to low-precision fixed-point is a promising approach for reducing DNN size and complexity.
-DNN quantization is a highly active research topic, with many works that propose fine-tuning a network to make the weights quantization-friendly~\cite{wu2018training,jacob2018quantization,yang2018synetgy,choi2018pact,zhou2017incremental,banner2018scalable}.
-Recently, however, a number of works have argued for the importance of post-training or data-free quantization techniques~\cite{tensorrt2017slides,zhao2019ocs,nagel2019equalization,meller2019same}.
-This is because ML service providers in industry must optimize their customers' neural networks without having access to the training data.
+DNN quantization is a highly active research topic, with many works proposing to fine-tune the models during training to make them quantization-friendly~\cite{jacob2018quantization,yang2018synetgy,choi2018pact,dong2020hawqv2,banner2018scalable}.
+Recently, however, a number of works have argued for the importance of post-training quantization techniques~\cite{tensorrt2017slides,zhao2019ocs,nagel2019equalization,meller2019same} and data-free quantization \cite{cai2020zeroq, li2020dfqf}.
+In these methods, the models are fully-trained and the quantization parameters are tuned either with no data or a small profiling dataset.
+These techniques are important because ML service providers often must optimize their customers' neural networks without having access to the training data.

-DNN weights and activations are distributed in a bell curve, with the majority of values concentrated near zero and a long tail of rare outliers with large magnitude.
-The outliers present a challenge for uniform quantization, and a number of techniques has been proposed to deal with them including clipping~\cite{sung2015resiliency,shin2016fixed,mckinstry2018clip,tensorrt2017slides}, channel splitting~\cite{zhao2019ocs,park2019celldiv}, and channel equalization~\cite{nagel2019equalization,meller2019same}.
-These techniques have made data-free quantization of many popular DNNs and CNNs possible at 8 or 7 bits without accuracy degradation.
+Among these methods, uniform quantization is the most popular since it simplifies the hardware and requires only efficient scalar multiplication and addition.
+Yet, uniform quantization is highly sensitive to the existence of outliers, which directly affect the accuracy of the quantized model.
+Within most networks, values are distributed in a bell-shaped distribution, with the majority of values concentrated near zero and a long tail of rare outliers.
+These outliers are often the most significant values, yet representing them accurately forces high quantization error on the small values.
+A number of techniques have been proposed to deal with them including clipping~\cite{sung2015resiliency,shin2016fixed,mckinstry2018clip,tensorrt2017slides} and channel splitting~\cite{zhao2019ocs,park2019celldiv}.
+These techniques have made post-training quantization of many popular DNNs possible to around 8 bits without accuracy degradation.